larson-group/clubb_release/Readme.txt

 1. $ cd ../compare_runs

 2. Edit compare_runs.in.
 You need to choose three GrADS files on disk to compare.
+If necessary, uncompress the files you choose using the command $ bunzip2 filename.bz2.
 You also need to choose the time intervals over which the files will be compared.

 3. $ ../bin/compare_runs

 -----------------------------------------------------------------------
 - (5.1) Executing a Jacobian analysis:
 -----------------------------------------------------------------------